dsigei/Wastewater_Lagoons/README.md

 # Why it exists

-It is one of the outputs of a larger US EPA funded research that aims to provide accessible technical, economic and environmental data to promote contextual, cost-effective technology options to improve nutrient removal in wastewater lagoons serving small communities.
+This web map is one of the outputs of a larger [US EPA funded research](https://www.epa.gov/research-grants/innovative-water-technologies-lagoon-wastewater-systems-small-communities-grants) that aims to provide accessible technical, economic and environmental data to promote contextual, cost-effective technology options to improve nutrient removal in wastewater lagoons serving small communities.

 # Where the data came from